adenger/subpred3/README.md

 Note: Currently work in progress.
 The code is being migrated from an older version of the subpred package.
 The old versions of the code and the notebooks, which were used for the manuscript, can be found on the branch *subpred2*.

+The Makefiles included here download the most recent versions of the raw datasets.
+For the analysis in the manuscript, we used a dataset downloaded on the 15th of November of 2021.
+If you want to reproduce or validate the results, we will send you a link to the data we used.

 Setup:

 1. Install miniconda